- About TiDB

 \n) and contain nothing else.
 Example of the file content:

-To rotate master key, you have to specify both of the new master key and old master key in the config, and restart TiKV.
+To rotate master key, you have to specify both of the new master key and old master key in the configuration, and restart TiKV.
 Use

 security.encryption.master-key to specify the new master key, and use

 security.encryption.previous-master-key to specify the old master key.
-The config format for
+The configuration format for

 security.encryption.previous-master-key is the same as